-A Cease-Fire in the Trade War ha the Apparel Industry Wondering What Will Happen Next
+A Cease-Fire in the Trade War Has the Apparel Industry Wondering What Will Happen Next

 IMPORT/EXPORT

-A Cease-Fire in the Trade War ha the Apparel Industry Wondering What Will Happen Next
+A Cease-Fire in the Trade War Has the Apparel Industry Wondering What Will Happen Next

 The recent lull in the trade war between the United States and China was good news for U.S. retailers, clothing manufacturers and importers who have seen their bottom line eroded by a 10 percent tariff on certain goods imported from China.